Minerva (Albanian magazine): History

 Minerva focused mainly on literary critique of fictional books.
 Its contributors included Tajar Zavalani, Odise Paskali, Ikbale Çika, and Stefan Shundi.
-According to Blendi Fevziu, Minerva was best known magazine of modern life of Albania at the time, and had a relevant influence on the cultural life of Albania.
+According to Blendi Fevziu, Minerva was one of the best known magazines of modern life on Albania at the time, and had a relevant influence on the cultural life of Albania.

-Minerva published Its first issue was in 1932.
+Minerva published its first issue in 1932.
 Thirty-eight issues were published until 1936, when publication ceased.